hendri54/CollegeStratData/docs/src/index.md

 It is a good idea to first `dev DataCollegeStrat` and make sure all tests pass.
 Then commit the new data and update the version number.

+Sometimes `DataCollegeStrat` gets stuck at an old version when `CollegeStratData` is updated in `CollegeStrat` (why?).
+Then `add` and `rm DataCollegeStrat` and make sure the version number was bumped.

 ```@docs
 RawDataFile